maria-roodnitsky/search-engine/crawler/README.md

 To compile, simply `make crawler.o'

 ### Exit Codes
-0: No errors
+0: No errors\n
-1: User did not provide 4 command-line arguments
+1: User did not provide 4 command-line arguments\n
-2: User did not provide a valid directory
+2: User did not provide a valid directory\n
-3: User did not provide a depth in the bounds [0, MAXIMUM_DEPTH]
+3: User did not provide a depth in the bounds [0, MAXIMUM_DEPTH]\n
-4: User did not provide a valid starting URL.
+4: User did not provide a valid starting URL. \n
-5: User provided a depth beginning with a non-numeric character
+5: User provided a depth beginning with a non-numeric character\n
-6: An error occurred in writing a file.
+6: An error occurred in writing a file. \n

 To test, simply `make test`.